brunocbr/zettel-composer/README.md

 # Zettel Composer

-This is a tool for combining notes in a "Zettelkasten" system based on Markdown and wiki links.
+A tool for combining notes in a "Zettelkasten" system based on Markdown and wiki links.

 ## Basic features